kevingstewart/sslo-consolidated-services/esxi/README.md

 - Server (Ubuntu - contains all of the security service functions)

 ### About
 This Docker Compose configuration supports a **VMware vSphere ESXi** demo environment, which itself supports 802.1Q VLAN tags.
 This also reduces the number of physical interfaces and connections required.
 The Docker Compose file contains all of the layer 3 services (ICAP, explicit proxy, layer 3 service, and web servers).
-Layer 2 and TAP services are defined directly on the host system and described in the "layer2-tap-config" readme file.

 #### Update
 - Now includes a **Owasp Juice Shop** for AWAF vulnerability testing.